apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**California officials confirm 2 cases of dengue, a mosquito-borne illness rarely transmitted in US**
+**Hostage situation at Germany's Hamburg airport - police**

-You can read more about it [here](https://jamaica-gleaner.com/article/world-news/20231104/california-officials-confirm-2-cases-dengue-mosquito-borne-illness).
+You can read more about it [here](https://www.bbc.com/news/world-europe-67324726).

 ## Requirements
 - Python 3.8